 What is Extend?

-Extend programs feature internationally recognized Palestinian and Israeli leaders in politics, business, civil society, and human rights advocacy.
+Extend programs introduce participants to internationally recognized Palestinian and Israeli human rights, civil society, and political leaders.
 Specific itineraries change, but each program includes:

 Palestinian leaders in the civil disobedience movement